No. 17 Minnesota routs Maryland 52-10 to stay unbeaten

+With the game behind him, and a potential matchup of undefeated Top 25 teams on the horizon, Fleck willingly went into pitch mode for ESPN’s “College Game Day” to come to Minnesota on Nov.
+9 when the Gophers host Penn State.

+“I’m really lobbying here,” Fleck joked, recalling a conversation with Game Day host Rece Davis.
+“Well, Rece, we’re here.
+It’s a perfect opportunity to do it, and it’s unique and creative.
+It’s not the same old, same old.
+No offense to Alabama and LSU, that’s pretty cool.
+But this, I think, is a unique experience that doesn’t happen very often, and hasn’t happened ever.”

-MINNEAPOLIS (AP) — Rodney Smith ran for 103 yards to become Minnesota’s career leader in all-purpose yards, Seth Green had two touchdown runs and the No. 17 Golden Gophers routed Maryland 52-10 on Saturday.
+Rodney Smith ran for 103 yards to become Minnesota’s career leader in all-purpose yards, Seth Green had two touchdown runs and the Gophers routed Maryland to set up the intriguing matchup in two weeks.

 Tanner Morgan was 12-of-21 passing for 138 yards and two touchdowns to help the Gophers (8-0, 5-0 Big Ten) reach 8-0 for the first time since 1941.
 Minnesota has the nation’s fourth-longest winning streak at 10, trailing Clemson, Ohio State and Appalachian State.